 Basic Scale Theory Review

-The major and minor scales are built upon 7 intervals, or degrees, with both scales following a set pattern of whole (2 semitones) and half steps (1 semitone).
+Major and minor scales are built upon 7 intervals, or degrees, with both scales following a set pattern of whole steps (2 semitones) and half steps (1 semitone).

-Major = W W H W W W H
+Major Scale = W W H W W W H

-Minor = W H W W H W W
+Minor Scale = W H W W H W W

 Each degree of the scale produces a chord quality that is determined by stacking thirds.